dev-gaitano/obsidian/gaitanos-mind/02-literature/Programming with Mosh - JavaScript Course for Beginners – Your First Step to Web Development.md

 #### Variables
-Variables are used in programming to store data temporarily to the computers memory.
+[[Variable|Variables]] are used in programming to store data temporarily to the computers memory.

 We give the variables names in order to be able to read the data in future.